SAP-docs/preview.developer.concur.com/src/api-guides/e-receipts-new.markdown

 **Existing App Center Partners:** The SAP Concur Platform team will need to configure your existing sandbox, among other things to enable access.
 You can make that request by contacting your [Alliance Manager](mailto:concur_AppCenterAlliance@sap.com?subject=Receipts%20v4%20Migration%20Request).

+## Certification Process Flow

+Once partner signs the partnership agreement with SAP Concur BD manager, parnter needs to follow the steps below to complete the User App certifiation.

+1. Partner receives the **Welcome Letter** from SAP Concur BD manager.
+2. Once partner technical team is ready to start the development project, partner submits **Readiness Form** using the link provided in the **Welcome Letter**.
+3. SAP Concur CPM (Certification Project Manager) on duty prepares the development environment and Dev App for partner.
+4. CPM on duty sends the development environment details and certification requirements to partner technical lead via email [PlatformCertification@sap.com](mailto:platformcertification@sap.com).
+5. Partner develops and tests the Dev App in their development environment.
+6. Partner sends Email to [PlatformCertification@sap.com](mailto:platformcertification@sap.com) to schedule the Dev App certification one month before the certificaton week.
+CPM will send the meeting invitation to partner technical contact.
+7. CPM on duty conducts the Dev App certification walkthrough on the scheduled date.
+If parnter fails in the Dev App certification walkthrough, partner needs to fix the issues and goes back to step 6 to reschedule the next certification walkthrough.
+8. CPM on duty prepares the Production App and sends App credentials to partner via email [PlatformCertification@sap.com](mailto:platformcertification@sap.com).
+9. Partner deployes and tests the Production App in their production environment.
+10. Partner marketing team submits App listing documents and images to [Concur_AppcenterMarketing@sap.com](mailto:Concur_AppcenterMarketing@sap.com).
+This step could happen at anytime before step 9.
+11. App Center marketing team reviews and approves the listing documents and sends the confirmation to partner marketing team via email [Concur_AppcenterMarketing@sap.com](mailto:Concur_AppcenterMarketing@sap.com), and alsp copy CPM on duty [PlatformCertification@sap.com](mailto:platformcertification@sap.com).
+Partner needs to get the App Center marketing team's approval before step 12.
+12. Partner sends email to [PlatformCertification@sap.com](mailto:platformcertification@sap.com) to schedule the Production App certification one month before the certificaton week.
+CPM will send the meeting invitation to partner technical contact.
+13. CPM on duty conducts the Production App certification walkthrough on the scheduled date.
+If parnter fails in the Production App certification walkthrough, partner needs to fix the issues and goes back to step 12 to reschedule the next certification walkthrough.
+14. Once the certification project is complete, CPM On duty sends the Certification Notification to partner via email [PlatformCertification@sap.com](mailto:platformcertification@sap.com).

 ## Development Environment

 ### Sandboxes and Accounts